AyeshaNaime003/DesiDelights/README.md

 # __Desi Delights - Online Chatbot Resturant with FastAPI and PostgreSQL Database__
 Visit the static webite at: [https://ayeshanaime003.github.io/DesiDelights/]( https://ayeshanaime003.github.io/DesiDelights/)

+Menu page with Chatbot:
 ![img](./static/assets/sc.png)

+Chatbot development in DialogFlow:
 ![img](./static/assets/sc2.png)

 ## Summary
 This project is a full-stack chatbot solution for Desi Delights, a restaurant that allows customers to browse the menu of Pakistani Cuisinr, place orders, and track their status.